ethioeph/muse-soc-network/assignments/understanding_to_make.md

 More information about our initial paper prototype including our two primary task walkthroughs can be found [here](https://ethioeph.github.io/muse-soc-network/assignments/paper_prototype/).

 # Testing Process

+We performed our usability tests on three Williams Students.
+In our initial usability test, we introduced the app as a work in progress so that our user was more likely to suggest edits when going through trying to perform the tasks that we had specified: Posting Starry Night to friends, Searching for nearby museum/exhibit recommendation, Scrolling through and checking their friend and public feeds.

+In our subsequent usability tests, . . .

 Present your testing process, including your method and your participants.
 This process probably evolved some in the course of your project.
 Include a retrospective on how you refined your process, separate from how you refined your design.

 # Testing Results